 Standard residential construction provides approximately 15 dBA of exterior-to-interior noise reduction, assuming the windows are partially open for ventilation.
 Standard construction with the windows closed provides approximately 20 to 25 dBA of noise reduction in interior spaces.
 Where exterior noise levels range from 60 to 65 dBA DNL, the inclusion of adequate forced-air mechanical ventilation is often the method selected to reduce interior noise levels to acceptable levels by closing the windows to control noise.
 Where noise levels exceed 65 dBA DNL, forced-air mechanical ventilation systems and sound-rated construction methods are normally required.
 Such methods or materials may include a combination of smaller window and door sizes as a percentage of the total building façade facing the noise source, sound-rated windows and doors, sound rated exterior wall assemblies, and mechanical ventilation so windows may be kept closed at the occupant's discretion.
+Building A would be set back approximately 110 feet from the centerline of Evergreen Village Square and would be partially shielded from local traffic noise by Building B. At this distance, the units facing Evergreen Village Square would be exposed to future exterior noise levels up to 53 dBA DNL.
+Assuming windows to be partially open, future interior noise levels in these units would be up to 38 dBA DNL.

-Both residential buildings located along the western boundary of the site would be set back approximately 60 to 120 feet from the centerline of Miller Avenue.
-At these distances, the residential units nearest to the roadway would be exposed to future exterior noise levels up to 64 dBA DNL.
-Assuming windows to be partially open, future interior noise levels in these units would be up to 49 dBA DNL.
+Building B would be set back approximately 40 feet from the centerline of Evergreen Village Square.
+At this distance, the units facing Evergreen Village Square would be exposed to future exterior noise levels up to 60 dBA DNL.
+Assuming windows to be partially open, future interior noise levels in these units would be at or below 45 dBA DNL.

-The remaining single-family residential buildings would be 135 feet or more from the centerline of Miller Avenue and would be exposed to future exterior noise levels below 60 dBA DNL.
-Assuming windows to be partially open, future interior noise levels in these rooms would be below 45 dBA DNL.
+Building C would be set back approximately 40 feet from the centerline of Classico Avenue.
+At this distance, the units facing Clasico Avenue would be exposed to future exterior noise levels up to 60 dBA DNL.
+Assuming windows to be partially open, future interior noise levels in these units would be at or below 45 dBA DNL.